 The integration of Mirador 3 in the new viewer has also allowed us to greatly improve the user experience for content search.
 You will see the changes reflected on content search-enabled content in the SDR, alongside improvements to the search experience within Spotlight at Stanford for this category of content.
 Very shortly, we'll publish a follow-up blog post focused specifically on content search.
 We'll include a video to demonstrate the changes, and we'll also update the existing demo content search exhibit in Spotlight with the new information.

 Thank you to the many staff who contributed to the release of the new viewer.
-The development team included: Chris Beer, Gary Geisler, Jessie Keck, Mark Matienzo, Jack Reed, Stu Snydman, Camille Villa, Jennifer Vine and Drew Winget.
+The development team included: Chris Beer, Gary Geisler, Jessie Keck, M.A.
+Matienzo, Jack Reed, Stu Snydman, Camille Villa, Jennifer Vine and Drew Winget.
 The test team included: Hannah Frost, Dinah Handel, Peter Mangiafico, Michael Olson, Josh Schneider and Astrid Smith.

 If you have any questions or feedback, please email: email@example.com.